brettsnaidero/next-js-vendure-storefront/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## To do

+Here are some things which could be improved:

+- Metadata generation for pages (eg. page title and description)
+- Audit and consolidate data fetching (eg. using GraphQL fragments to minimise requests)